 Resources for ESL Writers

-Most first-year students who do not speak English as their first/primary language take the English as a Second Language (ESL) option for their Discernment and Discourse (DISC) writing courses.
-DISC professors are their students' first and most important writing resource, and students should take full advantage of their instructors' office hours and opportunities for individual conferences.
+Most first-year students who do not speak English as their first/primary language take the English as a Second Language (ESL) option for their Writing and Reasoning (WRTR) courses.
+WRTR professors are their students' first and most important writing resource, and students should take full advantage of their instructors' office hours and opportunities for individual conferences.

 For the most effective session, bring your written work, other graded papers, textbook(s), pen/pencil, and questions you want to ask.
 While the instructor may address grammatical or mechanical issues in your work, Writing Center hours are not for editing services.
 Consider visiting at earlier stages in the writing process (for example, while creating your outline) to avoid crowds just before paper deadlines.